aminnie/amidifx/README.md

 * At this time, the Deebach Blackbox (https://www.deebach.eu/) sound module, Roland Integra 7, or a MIDI GM compatible sound module is supported

 * MIDI file manipulation software.
 MidiYodi (https://www.canato.se/midiyodi/) works great for manipulating channel events, inserting Preset and Bar Counter CUE meta messages, program changes, and moving channels around to map to you keyboard preferences.
-I use CHAN 11 for Bass, CHAN 12 + 13 for Lower, and CHAN 14 + 15 + 16 for Upper.
+I use CHAN 2 for Bass, CHAN 3 + 12 for Lower, and CHAN 4 + 14 + 15 for Upper.
+Channel numbers can chamged to different values in the AMIDIFX config file.

 * Note: The Seeed Odessey has enough compute power and memory to act as a development host for AMIDIFX!
 I have installed JetBrains IntelliJ, the Arduino IDE, MidiYodi and several other applications on it, and while the 10" touch screen is relatively small for development, the solution is performant enough to make changes to the applcation (using an attached keyboard), change MIDI files, while running AMIDIFX and the built-in sequencer!
 At this time I am running WIndows 10 on the SBC, but all components of this solution including the IDE can be deployed on e.g. Ubuntu should you prefer to do so.